Package weka.classifiers.lazy

 public weka.core.Capabilities getCapabilities()

 Analogical Modeling can handle only nominal class attributes.
-Missing classes are handled, too, although you must specify how to handle them (seesetOptions(java.lang.String[])
+Missing classes are handled, too, although you must specify how to handle them (seesetOptions(java.lang.String[])).- Specified by:

 -